-Please note: As an Open Campus student it is your responsibility to submit all necessary forms, petitions and fees in person on or before the published deadlines.
+Please note: As an Open Campus student it is your responsibility to submit all necessary forms, petitions and fees before the published deadlines.
 Failure to comply could result in additional fees and/or no credit.

-A request to withdraw from a course must be received in writing (by mail, email or in person) by the published final day for schedule adjustment (add or drop) deadline.
+A request to withdraw from a course must be received in writing by the published final day for schedule adjustment (add or drop) deadline.
 Requests for late action due to academic reasons or simple failure to drop the course prior to the deadline will not be approved.
 Failure to complete the work in a class or file a withdrawal request by the deadline may result in a failing grade.

-Refunds for course withdrawals will be granted, minus a $30 processing fee for each course, if the request to withdraw with a refund is received in writing (by mail, email or in person) by the published (add or drop) deadline to enroll date.
+Refunds for course withdrawals will be granted, minus a $30 processing fee for each course, if the request to withdraw with a refund is received by the published (add or drop) deadline to enroll date.

 Transfer of Credits